A Comparative Review of the BlueSky Statistics GUI for R

 A topic related to reproducibility is package management.
 One of the major advantages of the R language is that it’s very easy to extend its capabilities through add-on packages.
 However, updates in these packages may break a previously functioning analysis.
 Years from now, you may need to run a variation of an analysis, which would require you to find the version of R you used, plus the packages you used at the time.
 As a GUI user, you’d also need to find the version of the GUI that was compatible with that version of R.

 Some GUIs, such as the R Commander and Deducer, depend on you to find and install R. For them, the long-term stability problem is yours to solve.
 Others, such as jamovi, distribute their own version of R and all R packages but not their add-on modules.
 This requires a bigger installation file but simplifies dealing with long-term stability.
-Of course, this depends on all major versions being around for the long term, but for open-source software, there are usually multiple archives available to store software, even if the original project is defunct.
+Of course, this depends on all major versions being around for the long term.
+Still, for open-source software (which BlueSky v10 is not), multiple archives are usually available to store software, even if the original project is defunct.

 BlueSky’s approach to package management is the most comprehensive of the R GUIs reviewed here.
 It provides everything you need in a single download.
-This includes the BlueSky interface, R itself, all R packages, and all but a half-dozen specialized BlueSky plug-ins.
+This includes the BlueSky interface, R itself, all R packages, and all BlueSky plug-ins.
 If you have a problem reproducing a BlueSky analysis in the future, you only need to download the version used when you created it.

 Output & Report Writing

-Ideally, output should be clearly labeled, well organized, of publication quality, and with a table of contents.
-It might also delve into word processing through the use of Markdown or LaTeX.
-None of the GUIs covered in this series of reviews meets all of these requirements.
+Ideally, output should be clearly labeled, well organized, of publication quality, and include a table of contents.
+It might also delve into word processing using Markdown, LaTeX, or Microsoft Word.
 See the separate reviews to see how each package is doing on this topic.

 BlueSky uses Markdown to label each output step, and you can click the “+” icon to add as much additional documentation as you like.

 BlueSky’s output quality is very high, with nice fonts of your choosing and true rich text tables.
-To have them display using the popular style of the American Psychological Association (see Table 1), use “Triple-dot> Settings> Output Tables” and set the output table theme to APA style, click the Save icon.
+To display them using the popular style of the American Psychological Association (see Table 1), use “Triple-dot> Settings> Output Tables” and set the output table theme to APA style, click the Save icon.
 That means you can copy and paste any table, and the formatting will be retained.
 That helps speed your work as R output defaults to mono-spaced fonts that require additional steps to get into publication form (e.g., using functions from packages such as xtable or texreg).
 Alternatively, you can wait until all your work is finished, export it to an HTML file, and then open it in your word processor.
+Unfortunately, BlueSky does not yet create Microsoft Word files directly.

 Table 1.
 Publication-quality output created by BlueSky.